maestroi/nimiq-doom/README.md

   --rpc-url http://localhost:8648
 ```

-## Packaging DOS Games
+## Packaging Games

-Before uploading to the blockchain, package your DOS game files into a ZIP file that's compatible with JS-DOS:
+Before uploading to the blockchain, package your game files into a ZIP file.
+For DOS games, ensure compatibility with JS-DOS:

 ### Using the Package Script